drgerg/ohd/README.md

 #### Python3, Raspbian learning project

-**ohd** monitors two GPIO pins on a Raspberry Pi and responds based on changes to the status of those pins.
+**ohd** monitors specified GPIO pins on a Raspberry Pi and responds based on changes to the status of those pins.
 It sends email (or SMS) messages to specific people.

 I wanted a simple way to keep track of whether my garage door was open or closed.
 I've been using this now for a few years, and it does exactly what I need.

+In November of 2019 I added a PIR motion detector to my front porch.
+It was natural to let **ohd** handle the monitoring of its status.
+When that motion is tripped, a notification is sent to the configured emails/SMS gateways, and [Zoneminder](.https://zoneminder.com) is told to record video for a specified length of time.

-The Pi is a B+, and the [schematic diagram](./GarageDoorMonitorRPi2019.pdf) details which pins do what.
+The Pi is a 3 Model B+, and the [schematic diagram](./GarageDoorMonitorRPi2019.pdf) details which pins do what.
 I also added a real-time clock module and an Uninterruptable Power Supply to keep it online and on time.
 The UPS is a home-brew job with a 12V gel cell battery that powers an automotive USB 12V to 5V converter.
 That converter powers the Pi.
 Works like a champ.